leohku/RNCE-stack/README.md

 - Fully containerized setup, spin up a working local app by running `yarn local:start`
 - Uses Typescript, React SPAs, and Express.js by default, unopinionated otherwise

+## Deployment
+To start an new deployment, tag a new release in your GitHub repo.

 ## Customization
 Find and replace `dashboard` in the project repository to customize to your project name and domain.